 - A cumulative grade point average of 2.5 or higher (on a four-point scale) in all Bachelor’s work.

-- Exception: If the GPA is below 2.5, student applications may still be considered at the discretion of the Admissions Committee.
-If accepted, provisional standing is granted, requiring completion the first 12 units of graduate level courses with grades of “B” or above before receiving further consideration for regular standing in the GPR.
+- Exception: At the discretion of the Admissions Committee, if the GPA is below 2.5, student applications may still be considered.
+If accepted, students will be admitted provisionally and must complete the first 12 units of graduate level courses with grades of “B” or above before they can be considered for regular standing.

-- Prerequisites: Old Testament Survey and New Testament Survey.
-Students may submit portfolio for Faculty approval.
+- Completion of the following prerequisites: Old Testament Survey and New Testament Survey.
+Students may submit portfolio for faculty approval.

 The Academic Program of the M.A.T.

-This degree program requires 12 required courses (36 units), 3 elective courses (9 units) and the Exit Option Integrative Seminar (3 units).
-Students choosing the Directed Reading (3 units) or the Master’s Thesis (3 units) Exit Option instead of the Integrative Seminar will register in additional 3 units for the Exit Option Design and Proposal course, which will be applied toward the 9 unit elective requirement.
+This degree program requires 12 required courses (36 units), 3 elective courses (9 units) and an Exit Option (3 units).
+Students choosing the Directed Reading (3 units) or the Master’s Thesis (3 units) Exit Option instead of the Integrative Seminar must register for an additional 3 units for the Exit Option Design and Proposal course, which will be applied toward the 9-unit elective requirement.
 The program will consist of 48 total units.

-Overview: To complete a graduate degree program, students will need to successfully complete the specified coursework, choose and complete an exit option, and apply for graduation.
-The graduation requirements for these steps are as follows:
+To complete a graduate degree program, students will need to successfully complete the specified coursework, choose and complete an exit option, and apply for graduation.
+Details of these steps are as follows:

 Coursework and Academic Standing

-Successfully complete the core and elective courses for an approved program.
-“Successful completion” means achieving a minimum cumulative grade point average of 3.0 for the M.A. degree, or a grade point average of 2.67 for the M.A.T. degree.
-Also, no more than two course grades of C+ or C can count toward the M.A. degree, and no more than two course grades of C or C- can count toward the M.A.T. degree.
+Students must successfully complete the core and elective courses for an approved program.
+“Successful completion” means achieving a minimum cumulative grade point average of 2.67 for the M.A.T. degree.
+In addition, no more than two course grades of C or C- can count toward the M.A.T. degree.
 Lastly, the student must have regular standing (rather than provisional), with all academic deficiencies resolved.

 Choose Exit Option